How much is enough for an emergency fund, you ask?

 Unfortunately, the government’s unemployment check will barely cover the food bill.
 To make up the difference, an emergency fund would help ease the strain of unemployment while you search for a new job.

 2-Unexpected car repairs.
-How many times have you hard of people complaining about unexpected auto repairs?
+How many times have you heard people complaining about unexpected auto repairs?
 Things like transmission failures, blown head gaskets, and serious engine damage.

 These problems can cost a pretty penny and most families don’t factor this into their monthly budget.
 So when a car repair is needed, where does the money come from?